joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 > **Note**: `om.next/add-root!` takes a reconciler, a root class and a DOM
 > element.
 Unlike `React.render` we do not instantiate the
 > component.
 The reconciler will do this on our behalf as it may
-> need request data from an endpoint first.
+> need to request data from an endpoint first.

 ### Global State Coupling